andrewmoylan/susypong/README.md

 # Susy Pong - Development Log

-This file documents the iterative development of `susypong.html`, a simple Pong-like game, based on a series of requests.
+This file documents the iterative development of `susypong.html`, a simple Pong-like game, based on a series of requests made to Aider/Gemini.

 ## Feature Requests